-"Quantum effects in molecular systems in gas and condensed phases: method development and applications".
+“Quantum effects in molecular systems in the gas and condensed phases: development of methods and applications”

 “Quantum effects in molecular systems in gas and condensed phases: method development and applications”